NUISANCEMC/nuisance3/src/nuis/eventframe/README.md

 ### I/O with Arrow IPC

 Once you have an `arrow::RecordBatch`, there are many options for onwards processing.
-In this section who give examples of how to write and read instances to files.
+In this section we give examples of how to write and read instances to files.

 Arrow C++ makes heavy use of return codes and provides utility macros for error checking and early return.
 An example of writing an `arrow::Table` to file is given below.